gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-program-structure.md

 If you are working with someone elses C++ project, do your best to try and follow the code style they have used.
 It is usually reasonably easy to spot how the project is laid out.

-If you are developing a C++ program that will be compiled to run on different platforms like O
+If you are developing a C++ program that will be compiled to run on different platforms like Windows and Linux and Mac.